kumarmanas/Meta_Learning_for_Template_Matching/README.md

 ## Introduction

 This master thesis used a few-shot meta learning approach to solve the problem of open-set template matching.
 In this thesis, template matching is treated as a classification problem, but having availability of just template as class representative.
-Work is based on non-parametric approach of meta-learning [Prototypical Network](https://arxiv.org/abs/1703.05175).
+Work is based on non-parametric approach of meta-learning [Prototypical Network](https://arxiv.org/abs/1703.05175) and [FEAT](https://github.com/Sha-Lab/FEAT).

 ## Installation